Leonard, Clippers beat Nuggets 96-85, take 3-1 series lead

 Los Angeles relied on stellar defense, holding Denver to 39.7% shooting and forcing three shot-clock violations.
 The Nuggets never led in the game.

-One of the leaders of the defensive charge was Paul George, who helped hold Jamal Murray to 6-of-15 shooting and 18 points.
-George scored 10 points in nearly 27 minutes as he dealt with foul trouble.
+One of the leaders of the defensive charge was George, who helped hold Jamal Murray to 6-of-15 shooting and 18 points.

-“We knew that when we were getting him,” Clippers coach Doc Rivers said of George’s defensive tenacity.
+“We knew that when we were getting him,” Rivers said of George’s defensive tenacity.
 “It gets lost at times, with P.G., because he’s such a great shooter.
 The better shooter you are the more people forget how good you are defensively.”

-There was a minor dust-up midway through the fourth quarter when Jokic fell to the floor after feeling he was fouled.
+There was a very minor dust-up midway through the fourth quarter when Jokic fell to the floor after feeling he was fouled.
 As he got up, he grabbed at Patrick Beverley, who was taking the ball up the floor.
 Beverley took a step toward Jokic before heading toward the bench.

 It was Beverley who said after Game 3 that Jokic makes it hard on officials with “a lot of flailing.”